 Put together every integration point in your architecture: REST APIs, gRPC endpoints, databases, message queues, third-party services, etc.

-Teams often miss internal authentication services, shared configuration providers, and other “internal” dependencies.
+Teams often overlook internal dependencies — AI integration testing helps surface these hidden services automatically.
 Documenting these ensures tests reflect actual production paths.

 Practical tip: Kubernetes, AWS X-Ray, or distributed tracing platforms (e.g., Jaeger, OpenTelemetry) help auto-discover call graphs and dependencies.